adzerk/node-lru-native/README.md

 `std::unordered_map` from C++11.
 A `std::list` is used to track accesses so we can evict the least-recently-used item when necessary.

-Based on the [node-hashtable](https://github.com/isaacbwagner/node-hashtable) library by Issac B. Wager.
+Based on the [node-hashtable](https://github.com/isaacbwagner/node-hashtable) library by Issac Wagner.

 # Usage